 Where to Start?

-Determine the conditions to maximise the product’s integrity, including the type and size of the container used and other actual conditions such as relative humidity and temperature.
+Determine the conditions to maximise the product’s integrity, including the type and size of the container used and other conditions such as relative humidity and temperature.
 Take readings of the environment, as it will help select the right type of desiccant.
 The conditions surrounding the storage and shipment of the product are important factors to monitor.
-These include the extremes of relative humidity and temperature to which products might get exposed.
+These include relative humidity and temperature extremes to which products might get exposed.
 The duration of the exposure also plays a part.

 Packaging Requirements to Take Note